Summer 2021 Sloane Shelton Arts and Humanities Grants

-Sloane Shelton Arts and Humanities Grants provide generous funding to support Berea students pursuing transformative and immersive off-campus experiences in the arts and humanities, both domestically and internationally.
-Grants may be used to pursue special learning opportunities such as special courses, seminars, workshops, residency programs, and internships approved by the Office of Internships.
-Grants will generally range between $5000 and $15,000 and be awarded for opportunities with a duration of four weeks to four months.
-These opportunities must occur during the summer of 2020 (may begin the day after exams end in the spring, and must end prior to the beginning of the fall semester).
+Sloane Shelton Arts and Humanities Grants provide generous funding to support Berea students pursuing transformative and immersive off-campus experiences in the arts and humanities.
+Grants may be used to pursue special learning opportunities such as special courses, seminars, workshops, and residency programs, as well as internships approved by the Office of Internships.
+Grants generally range between $5000 and $15,000 for opportunities with a duration of four weeks to three months.
+These opportunities must occur during the summer of 2021 (that is, between May 22 and August 15).

 Are you eligible to apply?